panzerdp/dmitripavlutin.com/content/posts/170-vue-ref/index.md

 ## 7. Watching refs

-[watch(myRef, callback)](https://vuejs.org/api/reactivity-core.html#watch) API provided by Vue watches ref value change.
+[watch()](https://vuejs.org/api/reactivity-core.html#watch) API provided by Vue watches ref value change.

-Set the ref as the first argument and the second argument as the callback to be invoked when the ref changes:
+`watch(myRef, callback)`: set the ref as the first argument `myRef` and the second argument as the callback `callback` to be invoked when the ref changes.

+Let's log to console a message `'myRef changed'` when `myRef` value changes:

 ``` vue {5-8}
 <script setup>